 Inside the Milberg Gallery: University Archives

 This series highlights collections included in the inaugural exhibition, "Welcome Additions: Selected Acquisitions 2012-2018," now open through June 23 (daily, noon to 6 p.m.) in the Ellen and Leonard Milberg Gallery.
-To follow is a note from Dan Linke, Interim John T. Maltsberger III '55 Associate University Librarian for Rare Books and Special Collections:Though only formally established in 1959, the University Archives contains documents dating from the founding of Princeton University, including the Charter of the University and early trustees minutes, through to the present day, with the ongoing additions of electronic records and websites.
+To follow is a note from Dan Linke, Interim John T. Maltsberger III '55 Associate University Librarian for Special Collections:Though only formally established in 1959, the University Archives contains documents dating from the founding of Princeton University, including the Charter of the University and early trustees minutes, through to the present day, with the ongoing additions of electronic records and websites.
 Collectively, these records detail the administrative, academic, and social history of Princeton University, which, due to its preeminence within the academy, is a focus of many avenues of study.

 Though the journal of Robert Sawyer, Class of 1838, primarily documents his time as a Presbyterian missionary in Liberia, it begins with Sawyer's last year as a Princeton student.
 These entries note his worship with the Princeton African American Presbyterian congregation, documenting heretofore unknown connections between town and gown.
 The Princeton and Slavery Project used sources like this to understand the nature of racial relations within Princeton in the antebellum period.